La Chaîne Disney: Programming

-La Chaîne Disney's programming mainly consisted of French-language dubs of existing programs from Disney Channel.
-As no French versions of each brand ever existed, Disney XD and Disney Junior programs were also included, as part of their respective programming blocks, Disney Junior sur la chaîne Disney and, previously, XD Zone (shown on air as Disney XD Zone).
-They also used to air Disney Channel shows on blocks based on their respective themes.
+La Chaîne Disney's programming mainly consisted of French-language dubs of programs from Disney Channel.
+As there was no French-language version of Disney XD in Canada and Disney Junior's French-language channel closed when La Chaîne Disney launched, programs from both brands were also included as part of their respective programming blocks, Disney Junior sur la chaîne Disney and XD Zone (shown on air as Disney XD Zone).
+They also aired Disney Channel shows on blocks based on their respective themes.